Pupil Premium Funding

-Funding is based on: children who have registered for a free school meal at any point in the last 6 years (Ever 6); children that are in care or adopted (LAC); and children whose parents are currently serving in the armed forces (children of service personnel).
+Funding is based on: children who have registered for a free school meal at any point in the last 6 years (Ever 6); children that are in care or adopted, or were previously (LAC/PLAC); and children whose parents are currently serving in the armed forces (children of service personnel).

 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between disadvantaged children, and their peers, by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 Whilst schools are free to spend the Pupil Premium as they see fit, we are required to publish this online along with the impact.
 Our school's documentation can be found below.